 Another potential drawback to a hosted phone system derives from its cost structure.
 As it has a monthly recurring service charge, its total cost of ownership over the lifespan of the phone system is typically higher than if you had bought the system outright and hosted it on-premise.

-A non-hosted phone system is a more traditional telecommunications service which is hosted on-premise.
-Using a non-hosted system eliminates the need for reliance on an external company to manage your telephone system because the user owns and maintains the system independently.
+An on-premise phone system is a more traditional telecommunications service which is hosted on-premise.
+Using an on-premise system eliminates the need for reliance on an external company to manage your telephone system because the user owns and maintains the system independently.

-A PBX, or Private Branch Exchange, is a common type of non-hosted phone system which provides digital calls on a larger grid than hosted telecommunication systems.
+A PBX, or Private Branch Exchange, is a common type of on-premise phone system which provides digital calls on a larger grid than hosted telecommunication systems.

 This type of system allows for a connection between internal devices through an extension number.
-Most non-hosted office phone systems use a PBX system.
+Most on-premise office phone systems use a PBX system.

-Using non-hosted phone systems allow companies to customize their system as they see fit, sometimes in ways that hosted phone system plans do not offer.
+Using on-premise phone systems allow companies to customize their system as they see fit, sometimes in ways that hosted phone system plans do not offer.

 The ability to customize features within a phone system can have a dramatic impact on a company’s appearance to the outside world, as customers who encounter a company’s phone system often use the experience as a reflection of company’s accessibility, effectiveness, and professionality.

-Additionally, non-hosted phone systems are preferred as a means of protecting data security and ensuring that a company is safe from data exposure.
+Additionally, on-premise phone systems are preferred as a means of protecting data security and ensuring that a company is safe from data exposure.

-Typically, a non-hosted phone system will have a lower total cost of ownership over the lifespan of the phone system to offset its larger upfront cost.
+Typically, an on-premise phone system will have a lower total cost of ownership over the lifespan of the phone system to offset its larger upfront cost.

-Perhaps the most prominent downside of implementing a non-hosted system is that it requires a significantly more expensive up-front cost than a hosted system.
+Perhaps the most prominent downside of implementing an on-premise system is that it requires a significantly more expensive up-front cost than a hosted system.

 This is due to costs associated with the hardware (the PBX) and installation of the system, as well as providing space to house the materials.
-However, just as with other office equipment, leasing the phone system is a reliable way to reduce the front-loaded capital burden of purchasing a non-hosted system.
+However, just as with other office equipment, leasing the phone system is a reliable way to reduce the front-loaded capital burden of purchasing an on-premise system.